All Words > Isopolity

 Did you Know?

-As a political idea, “isopolity” emerged from the city-states of ancient Greece during the Hellenistic period, between 323 BCE and roughly 30 BCE.
-These states were ruled by citizens rather than kings or emperors, and they developed “isopolity” treaties offering equal citizenship rights between kindred communities.
-“Isopolity” usually referred to two-way citizenship between two friendly nation-states, where a person from one state did not need to participate in the political life of the second state to which they were a citizen.
-Still, male citizens from one nation state could marry women, or own land, in another state that they shared isopolity with.
+As a political idea, isopolity emerged from the city-states of ancient Greece, between 323 BCE and roughly 30 BCE.
+These states were ruled by citizens rather than kings or emperors, and they developed isopolity treaties, which offered equal citizenship rights between kindred communities.
+Isopolity usually referred to two-way citizenship between two friendly nation-states, in which a person from one state did not need to participate in the political life of the second state to which they were a citizen.
+Still, male citizens from one nation-state could marry women, or own land, in another state that they shared isopolity with.

 illustration Isopolity